 SoloFriendly Burlington, VT

 It’s beautiful, it’s safer than most cities, and it’s just the right size for getting around easily.
-I have lived here for 22 years and have gone out alone a LOT.
+It also regularly receives accolades for being a great place to live or visit.
+I have lived here for 20+ years and have gone out alone a LOT.
 So I feel very well qualified to speak to Burlington’s solo-friendly qualities.

 If you plan to visit in May, be aware that there are several area colleges graduating students at that time, and lodging establishments are highly booked on those weekends.
 I think summer is the best time to visit–the weather is about as perfect as it ever gets in Vermont, and there so many activities to enjoy–including some fun festivals.

 If you fly in and want to rent a car, there are car rental companies located at the airport, and Thrifty, located less than a mile from the airport (they also have an airport shuttle).
 I highly recommend this particular Thrifty outlet; they have treated me very well over the years.
 (Before I bought my car, I rented from them on a regular basis.)

 Click on the links below for my recommendations for solo-friendly activities, restaurants, lodging and nightlife in Burlington, VT.